 Munro Martin Parklands

-Over the past 100 years, Munro Martin Parklands has long been a cultural centre of Cairns.
-The park has had several name changes, been used as a command centre and held many sporting and social events.
+Munro Martin Parklands have been Cairns’ cultural heart for the last 100 years.
+The park has been renamed several times, used as a control centre and hosted many sporting and social activities.

-1882, six years after Cairns was founded, the park began as a recreation reserve utilised by sporting groups for cricket, tennis, running and later cycling.
-In 1889 the reserve was extended with the closing of Florence Street and the addition of the land opposite, where CPAC now stands.
-In 1890 it was named Norman Park to coincide with a visit by the Queensland Governor of the time, Sir Henry Wylie Norman.
+Six years after Cairns’ founding, in 1882, the park was used by sports groups to play cricket, tennis, run and then cycle.
+The reserve was expanded in 1889 with the closure of Florence Street, and the addition to the land opposite where CPAC is now located.
+It was renamed Norman Park in 1890 to coincide with the visit of Queensland Governor Sir Henry Wylie Norman.

-During World War II, the park was transformed into a defence force command centre with over 40 buildings erected, including accommodation huts, a radio mast and an air raid precautions shelter.
-The park accommodated a number of small military units and C Company 15th Garrison Battalion which protected infrastructure.
+During World War II the park was converted into a command centre for the defence forces.
+Over 40 buildings were constructed, including a radio mast, an air raid shelter, and accommodation huts.
+The park housed several small military units, including C Company 15th Garrison Battalion that protected infrastructure.

-During 2015 Cairns Regional Council commenced work to transform the park including introducing an outdoor performance space and the vine-covered arbours that we see today.
-Munro Martin Parklands officially re-opened on Friday 19 August 2016, with a performance of Opera Queensland’s Barber of Seville.
+Cairns Regional Council began work in 2015 to transform the park, including the introduction of an outdoor performance area and the vine-covered arbours we see today.
+Munro Martin Parklands reopened officially on Friday, 19 August 2016 with Opera Queensland’s Barber of Seville.